"He found himself wondering at times, especially in the autumn, about the wild lands." - J.R.R. Tolkien

 Mephisto / Colonel Redl / Hanussen (Hungary / West Germany / Austria, 1981/1985/1988)

 At long last, the three feature films that made the name of director István Szabó outside his native Hungary in the 1980s — and earned him an Oscar — come together restored in 4K in a lovely Blu-ray boxset, one that's region-free, too, courtesy of British boutique distributor Second Run.
 The three movies — Mephisto (1981), Colonel Redl (1985) and Hanussen (1988) — are German-language period dramas starring Austrian actor Klaus Maria Brandauer (Out of Africa), written by Péter Dobai (Sátántangó) and shot by cinematographer Lajos Koltai (Malèna).
 Winner of the Academy Award for best foreign-language film, Mephisto is based on the Klaus Mann novel about a German stage actor named Hendrik Höfgen (modeled on the real-life Gustaf Gründgens) who sheds his Bolshevik sympathies and sells his soul in a Faustian bargain with the Nazi party.
 Nominated for an Oscar and winner of the Jury Prize at Cannes and the BAFTA for best foreign-language film, Colonel Redl chronicles the rise and fall of Alfred Redl, a fictional chief of the secret police in pre-World War One Austro-Hungary whose ruthless efficiency hides a personal secret: he's gay.
-Hanussen returns to the Nazi period with the true story of Hermann (Herschel Chaim) Steinschneider, aka Erik Jan Hanussen, a self-promoting Moravian Jew whose powers of clairvoyancy help him predict the Reichstag fire of 1933, only see him assassinated by the Brownshirts a month later.
-On disc, this isn't the first time Mephisto and Colonel Redl have made it to Blu-ray (in the U.S., Kino Classics did it in 2020), but the new boxset marks the first time all three films have been issued as a package.
+Hanussen returns to the Nazi period with the true story of Hermann (Herschel Chaim) Steinschneider, aka Erik Jan Hanussen, a self-promoting Moravian Jew whose powers of clairvoyancy help him predict the Reichstag fire of 1933, only to see him assassinated by the Brownshirts a month later.
+On disc, this isn't the first time Mephisto and Colonel Redl have made it to Blu-ray (in the U.S., Kino Classics did it in 2020), but the new boxset marks the first time all three films have been issued as a single English-language package.
 Unlike Kino's Mephisto, there's no audio commentary on the Second Run release, nor is there on either of the other films, but the new edition does replicate one extra: an affectionate 2020 look at József Romvári, the three films' production designer, in which Romvári's granddaughter, the American filmmaker Sophy Romvari, interviews Szabó over the phone and ends with some sweet footage of her as a girl on her granddad's knee.
-There's a big bonus to this edition, too: four of Szabó's early short films: newly remastered in high-def, they range from the anti-war 'Variations on a Theme' (1961) and the love story 'You' (1963) to 'Concert' (1963), a silent comedy with sounds effects about a public piano on the banks of Budapest's Danube, and 'City Map' (1977), a love letter to Hungary's capital, the director's hometown.
-There's also a video interview in subtitled Hungarian with the director (including Hungarian-dubbed clips from his films); an examination of his Hungarian oeuvre entitled 'Szabó’s Central Europe'; and several trailers.
-Accompanying each disc is a booklet, and in them you'll find new writing by Hungarian cinema experts John Cunningham, Peter Hames and Catherine Portuges.
-If you remember seeing Mephisto and Colonel Redl on their release in cinemas four decades ago, as I do, screening them again now will bring new pleasures, not least of which is being amazed how, despite their length (146 minutes for Mephisto, 151 minutes for Colonel Redl) the time seems to fly by; the movies are that good.
-And if you're experiencing Hanussen for the first time, as I did with this Blu-ray, well, just enjoy the new ride.
+There's a big bonus to this edition, too: four of Szabó's early short films; newly remastered in high-def, there's the anti-war 'Variations on a Theme' (1961), the "all-about-the-girl" love story 'You' (1963), 'Concert' (1963), a silent comedy with sound effects about a public piano on the banks of Budapest's Danube, and 'City Map Budapest' (1977), a love letter to Hungary's capital.
+There's also an interview in Hungarian with the director and a 3-minute promo reel of his oeuvre (with clips of his German-language films dubbed in Hungarian), and several trailers.
+Accompanying each disc is a booklet, and in them you'll find new writing by Hungarian-film experts John Cunningham, Peter Hames and Catherine Portuges, and by investigative journalist Stephen Lemons.
+If you remember seeing Mephisto and Colonel Redl on their release in cinemas four decades ago, as I do, screening them again now will bring renewed pleasures; despite their extended length (146 minutes for Mephisto, 151 minutes for Colonel Redl), the movies fly by a fast clip, they're that good.
+And if, like me, you're experiencing Hanussen for the first time, well, revel in the new.

 10.2025